stacks-network/docs/_core/smart/tutorial-counter.md

     The first line initializes a new integer variable `counter` with the value set to `0` using the [`define-data-var`](https://docs.blockstack.org/core/smart/clarityref#define-data-var) statement.
 It is important to note that all definition statements in Clarity need to be at the top of the file.

+    The `counter` variable is stored in the data space associated with this particular smart contract.
+The variable is persisted and acts as the global shared state.

     To provide access to the `counter` variable from outside of the current smart contract, we need to declare a public function to get it.
 The last lines of the code add a public `get-counter` function.
 The [`var-get`](https://docs.blockstack.org/core/smart/clarityref#var-get) statement looks for a variable in the contract's data space and returns it.

     With that, you are ready to rerun the tests!

-1. Run the tests and review the results:
+3. Run the tests and review the results:

     ```shell
     npm test